 Mindset: Drop Resentment

 The fact that someone could point at another women and think “see?
 She’s more feminine than you” hurts them and anger is a defensive reaction.

-Some of these women are sometimes go-getters who had to adapt to male dominated organizations, dropping feminine traits and acquiring more masculine ones.
+Some of these women are sometimes smart, career women who had to adapt to male dominated organizations by dropping more typical feminine traits and acquiring more masculine ones.

 And after they’ve done so much to prove their worth, the idea that their male colleagues might want to date a woman who plays girly in need of help maddens them.